 IotMqttSampleAzureIotHub

-Sample for MQTT communication with the Microsoft Azure IoT Hub
+Sample of MQTT communication with the Microsoft Azure IoT Hub

-This sample illustrates the communication with the Microsoft Azure IoT Hub, which is part of the Microsoft Azure cloud.
+This sample shows communication with the Microsoft Azure IoT Hub, which is part of the Microsoft Azure cloud.
 The message broker can be reached via MQTT and requires authentication via an SAS token, which can be generated via the Azure IoT Hub platform, e.g. using the Azure IoT Explorer.

 IotMqttSampleAzureIotHub 1: